piggymoney/invoicing/README.md

 You can see the requirements of the coding exercise in TASK.md.

 ## How to install and run.
-Make sure you have python 3 installed before continuing.
+The folowing instructions will work for Linux and Mac OS X. Make sure you have python 3 installed before continuing.

 Go to the root of the directory (the same location as this file) and run the following: